mmiranda222/.statsuite/content/configurations/de-configuration.md

 ### Search results page pinned facets
 > Since the [February 28, 2020 Release .Stat Suite JS 4.0.0](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#february-28-2020), facets' names are indexed instead of their IDs.
 Therefore, this configuration now uses facets' names instead of IDs.

-Define the facets that are always displayed in the search result page.<br>
+Define the facets that are always displayed in the search result page.
-These facets will be displayed always at first top positions and their labels are prefixed with a [*].<br>
+These facets will be displayed always at first top positions and their labels are prefixed with a [*].

 * in `dotstatsuite/data/<env>/configs/<tenant>/data-explorer/setting.json`